DFE-Digital/teaching-vacancies-design-history/app/posts/2024-05-20-updating-all-school-roles-categories.md

   - general_updats
 ---

 Recently, we expanded the service to [allow hiring staff to start listing all school roles on the service](/allowing-hiring-staff-to-list-support-roles-on-the-service/).
-We also [expanding the service to show all school roles when searching for a job](/expanding-the-service-to-show-all-school-roles//).
+We also [expanded the service to show all school roles when searching for a job](/expanding-the-service-to-show-all-school-roles//).

 Following the launch of the All School Roles (ASR) feature, we have received feedback regarding the phrasing of 'non-teaching' and categorisation of the new roles across the service.